-In the case of a complaint against the Headteacher, parents should make their complaint directly to the Chair of Governors whose contact details are available from the school office on request.
+In the case of a complaint against the Headteacher, parents should make their complaint directly to the Chair of Governors whose contact details are available from the school office on request and also on the website. on request.

 Stage 2 - Formal Resolution